 All nominations for appointment to a position of Teaching Associate to teach or offer any academic service under the auspices of California State University, Fresno shall be made only after a complete review of the qualifications of the individual and upon the recommendation of the appropriate department or unit.

-The opportunity to apply for a teaching associateship shall be made available to all graduate students in the department and/or program including eligible applicants.
+The opportunity to apply for a Teaching Associateship shall be made available to all graduate students and eligible applicants in the department and/or program.
 Each department shall publicize the opportunity to all graduate students and applicants in the program.
-Each applicant for appointment as a Teaching Associate shall complete and sign the form "Application for Graduate Assistant or Teaching Associate”.
+Each applicant for appointment as a Teaching Associate shall complete an application for appointment as a Teaching Associate.

-The department shall acknowledge receipt of all applications for teaching associateships.
+The department shall acknowledge receipt of all applications for Teaching Associateships.

-Review of applications for teaching associateships shall follow normal department appointment policies.
+Review of applications for Teaching Associateships shall follow normal department appointment policies.
 At a minimum, the departmental procedures shall include a review of applications by the program graduate committee or other appropriate committee in the department.

 Prospective teaching associateships shall be approved on the basis of their qualifications and academic standing.
 The department shall review the application for each applicant.
 The department shall determine the specific responsibilities the individual will be expected to perform.

-If a department recommends an individual for appointment as a Teaching Associate, a completed "Application for Graduate Assistant or Teaching Associate" and a "Teaching Associate and Graduate Assistantship" nomination form shall be sent to the school dean.
-After review by the school dean, the nomination is reviewed by the Division of Graduate Studies, Academic Resources, and, finally, Academic Personnel Services.
+If a department recommends an individual for appointment as a Teaching Associate, a the completed application and a nomination form shall be sent to the school dean.

 A person shall be nominated to perform only those duties authorized by the department committee.